In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Abstract

 \section{Abstract}

 We have newly developed a Cockcroft-Walton (CW) multiplier that can be used in a gas time projection chamber (TPC).
-TPC requires a high voltage to form an electric field that drifts ionization electrons.
+A TPC requires a high voltage to form an electric field that drifts ionization electrons.
 Supplying the high voltage from outside the pressure vessel requires a dedicated high-voltage feedthrough.
 An alternative approach is to generate the high voltage inside the pressure vessel with a relatively low voltage introduced from outside.
-CW multiplier can convert a low AC voltage input to a high DC voltage output, making it suitable for this purpose.
+A CW multiplier can convert a low AC voltage input to a high DC voltage output, making it suitable for this purpose.

-We have integrated the CW multiplier into a high-pressure xenon gas TPC, called AXEL (A Xenon ElectroLuminescence detector), which have been developed to search for neutrinoless double beta decay of $^{136}$Xe.
-It detects ionization electrons by detecting electroluminescence with silicon photomultipliers, making it strong against electrical noises.
-An operation with the CW multiplier was successfully demonstrated; the TPC was operated for 77 days at \SI{6.8}{\bar}, and an energy resolution as high as \SI{0.67+-0.08}{\%} (FWHM) at \SI{2615}{\keV} was obtained.
+We have integrated a CW multiplier into the AXEL (A Xenon ElectroLuminescence detector), a high pressure xenon gas TPC to search for neutrinoless double beta decay of $^{136}$Xe.
+It uses silicon photomultipliers to detect the ionization electrons through elecrtoluminescence, making it strong against electronic noise.
+Operation of the CW multiplier was successfully demonstrated; the TPC was operated for 40 days at \SI{6.8}{\bar}, and an energy resolution as high as \SI{0.67+-0.08}{\%} (FWHM) at \SI{2615}{\keV} was obtained.

 \subjectindex{H20}